There’s been a lot of buzz around pivots ever since Eric Ries coined the term in a blog post in 2009.

 Pivot gradually and keep plowing.
 If your solution had few sales or low engagement, it’s not true that people will freak out if you change features, solution or positioning.

-Don’t be afraid to pivot, but don’t disappear.
+Don’t be afraid to pivot startup, but don’t disappear.
 Honor the relationships you’ve worked so hard to build.

 - The DotCloud Pivot: How Competitors Suddenly Became Partners

 - How Much Time Do You Need to Get to Product-Market Fit in B2B?